signalfx/signalfx-agent/docs/writing-a-monitor.md

     is used to send data from the monitor back to the agent, and then on to SignalFx.
 This value has three methods:

-    - `SendDatapoint(*"github.com/signalfx/golib/datapoint".Datapoint)`:
+    - `SendDatapoints([]*"github.com/signalfx/golib/v3/datapoint".Datapoint)`:
-        Sends a datapoint, appending any extra dimensions specified in the configuration or by the service endpoint associated with the monitor.
+		Sends a set of datapoints, appending any extra dimensions specified in the configuration or by the service endpoint associated with the monitor.

-    - `SendEvent(*"github.com/signalfx/golib/event".Event)`: Sends an event.
+    - `SendEvent(*"github.com/signalfx/golib/v3/event".Event)`: Sends an event.

 	- `SendDimensionUpdate(*"github.com/signalfx/signalfx-agent/internal/monitors/types".Dimension)`:
 		Sends property updates for a specific dimension key/value pair.